BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 5. Receive voting events
 ### 5.1 Create a receiving voting event
+- Introduction
+    - This event will enable the trustee address to receive votes, only enable this feature can the address be voted.
 - The full name of the interface: `trAcceptVote`
 - Interface abbreviation：`tav`
 - Callable methods: `Http, Websocket, command line`